Reaction cleaving and complex-balanced distributions for chemical reaction networks with general kinetics: Complex-balanced stationary distributions

 The following system with mass-action kinetics

 and $\phi ((A,i))=A$ and $\phi((B,i))=B$ for $i=1,2$, is a cleaved SRN of \eqref{cexp_1}.
-The probability distribution $\pi(x)=\frac{M_{\Gamma}}{x!}$, where $M_\Gamma$ is a normalising constant, is a complex balanced distribution for \eqref{cexp_1} on any irreducible component $\Gamma$ \cite[Theorem 4.1]{anderson2}; hence also a stationary distribution.
-But $\pi$ is not a complex balanced distribution of \eqref{cexp_2}; only a stationary distribution. \end{example}
+The probability distribution $\pi(x)=\frac{M_{\Gamma}}{x!}$, where $M_\Gamma$ is a normalising constant, is a complex-balanced distribution for \eqref{cexp_1} on any irreducible component $\Gamma$ \cite[Theorem 4.1]{anderson2}; hence also a stationary distribution.
+But $\pi$ is not a complex-balanced distribution of \eqref{cexp_2}; only a stationary distribution. \end{example}

-We end the section with a version of Theorem \ref{prop_sdcrt} for detailed balanced SRNs.
+We end the section with a version of Theorem \ref{prop_sdcrt} for detailed-balanced SRNs.
 It is sufficient to consider only cycles of length two: